We’re loving Twitter ads right now

 Unlike Facebook, Twitter’s platform is driven by who follows who.
 Likes are not a strong indicator of intent or interests.
 If you follow Wired Magazine on Twitter it will say a lot about you; you’re probably tech-savvy, smart and informed.
 Likes are a bit weaker and are not at the core of Facebook functionality.
 You don’t need to Like a page to use Facebook, but you do need to follow a few accounts on Twitter to use it effectively (unless you are The Almighty).

 Strong Regional Targeting

 Unlike LinkedIn, which has weak regional targeting options, Twitter hones in on smaller markets and cities.
 This provides some opportunity to version ads based on distinct markets.
 It also opens the door to geographical targeting for B2B.
 LinkedIn’s regions/cities in Canada are limited.

 Twitter users tend to be more likely to share information, not pictures.
 They are in info-seeking mode, looking for the latest and greatest within their specific interest categories.
 Post a useful article on Facebook, it’s not going viral.
 Sponsor some interesting content of value to an interest group on Twitter and it’s more likely to have an impact.
 On top of that, Twitter users seem more informed; they’re much more of an influencer crowd.
 This is who we want to target in our campaigns because they’ll help boost your reach.

 The Ads Look Great!

 Twitter ad cards allow us to use some creativity.
 The imagery and call-to-action actually look good on all platforms.
 LinkedIn hasn’t figured out how to effectively display on mobile.
-Google AdWords are very un-creative.
-Twitter’s got it figured it out.
+Google AdWords is very un-creative.
+Twitter’s got it figured out.